-Malmö Central Station is one of three stations connecting the City Tunnel in Malmö.
+Malmö Central Station is one of three stations that connect the City Tunnel in Malmö.
 The Malmö City Tunnel not only strengthens public transport in Malmö, but also creates better transport connections in the entire Øresund region.
-When the new rail link opens in 2010, travellers will experience greater flexibility in the form of more stations, fewer changes and shorter journey times.
+The goal was for travellers to experience greater flexibility in the form of more stations, fewer transfers and shorter travel times.

 Malmo